JuliaHealth/KomaMRI.jl/README.md

 ## Tested compatibility

 We automatically test KomaMRICore's CPU multi-threading support on the most popular operating systems.
-Nevertheless, for GPU support the process is more manual (until [#147](https://github.com/cncastillo/KomaMRI.jl/issues/147)).
+Nevertheless, for GPU support, the process is more manual (until [#147](https://github.com/cncastillo/KomaMRI.jl/issues/147)).
 Here is a summary of our automatic CPU tests and local GPU tests for multiple versions of Julia:

 | Julia (OS)                            | CPU                                       | GPU (Nvidia) |
 |:--------------------------------------|:----------------------------------------------:|:------------------:|